zaxguo/p1-kernel/docs/ssh-proxy.md

 ### 1. Use key-based authentication in lieu of password

-* Applicable to local machines: Linux, MacOS, & Windows (WSL)
+In the example below:

-* "granger1" is used as example below.
+* "granger1" is used.
 Replace it with "granger2" as needed.
+* **Windows owners**:
+  * to configure Windows native ssh (needed by VSCode in p1), use configuration path `c:\users\%username%\.ssh\`; type commands from Windows CMD or PowerShell
+  * to configure WSL ssh (needed by future projects), use configuration path `~/.ssh`; type commands from the WSL shell.
+  * you are recommended to configure both.

 The pub key on your local machine is at `~/.ssh/id_rsa.pub`.
 Check out the file & its content.
 If it does not exist, generate a pub key by running `ssh-keygen`.

 ```
-# on the local console (Mac, WSL, or Linux)
+# on the local console -- Mac, Linux, or Windows (WSL/CMD/PowerShell)
 $ ssh-keygen
 Generating public/private rsa key pair.
 Enter file in which to save the key (/home/xzl/.ssh/id_rsa):
 ```

 Now, append your public key to granger1 (`~/.ssh/authorized_keys`).

-Don't do this manually.
-Instead, do so by the command `ssh-copy-id`.
+A quick way is by command `ssh-copy-id`.
 For instance:

 ```
 # copy the pubkey from your local machine to granger1